 Chairperson

 Every general meeting shall have a chairperson, who shall not be entitled to vote unless the number of votes cast are equal, at which point he or she shall have a casting vote.
-The president of the Credit Union shall, if present, take the chair at general meetings.
-If the president is not present, the vice-president shall take the chair and if he or she is not present then the voting members of the Board present shall elect one from their number to do so.

-Quorum

-No business shall be transacted at a general meeting unless a quorum is present.
+Quorum: No business shall be transacted at a general meeting unless a quorum is present.
 A quorum shall be 10 per cent of the membership, or 15 Members, whichever is the lesser number.
 If within half an hour from the time appointed for the meeting to commence a quorum is not present then the meeting, if convened upon the requisition of Members, shall be dissolved.
 In any other case the meeting shall be adjourned until a later date within 30 days of the meeting at which the adjournment took place.
 The Members present at a meeting so adjourned shall constitute a quorum.

-No meeting shall become unable to conduct business from the want of a quorum arising after the chair has been taken.

 Adjournment